Posted on Tuesday, April 24th, 2018 at 7:32 pm by Debbie

 Thomas Fire and Flood

 Shortly after, people wanted to purchase the Thomas Necklaces.
 We agreed to donate 50% of the sales to the United Way’s Thomas Fire and Flood Fund.
-As of April, 2018, nearly $60,000 has been raised through necklace sales.
+Over $65,000 has been raised through necklace sales.

 We heard hundreds of stories and watched as people began rebuilding their lives and homes.
 Here are a few of our favorites, along with some thank you cards we received: